kab91/yashop-ses/README.md

 Amazon ses extension for Yii2
 =============================
 Extension for sending emails via amazon ses.
-Part of YaShop
+Has support of AWS Signature Version 4.

 Installation
 ------------